turbot/guardrails-samples/baselines/getting_started/gcp/gcp_baseline/README.md

-GCP Baseline policies:
-Sevice Enablement
-Service API Enablement
-Event Polling
-Enable CIS

 # Baseline - GCP Baseline

+GCP baseline Policies focuses on base minimum set of example policies & services to start with such as

+- Sevice Enablement
+- Service API Enablement
+- Event Polling
+- Enable CIS

 This baseline turns on GCP services that are provided by an input variable file.
 If none are provided then all services will be enabled.